olavurellefsen/RewardHeat/public/descriptions/more.md

 ![Heating_sector_scheme](./images/Heating_sector_scheme.png)

 Figure 1.
-Simplified representation of the heating sector in the TIMES_Heat model (Sandvall, TIMES-Heat model, 2020)
+Simplified representation of the heating sector in the TIMES_Heat model (TIMES-Heat model, Sandvall, 2020)

 For more information: